desinole/serverless-enterprise/security.md

 A system-assigned identity is tied to your application and is deleted if your app is deleted.
 An app can only have one system-assigned identity.
 A user-assigned identity is a standalone Azure resource that can be assigned to your app.
 An app can have multiple user-assigned identities.

+Often used instead of usernames and passwords

+### Restrict CORS access

+Defined at function app level
+Allows web apps in another domain to request HTTP endpoints

+### Secrets

+1. App Settings: Key Value pair, stored in AzureWebStorage but can be changed to Key Vault
+2. Key Vault: Will be required for connection strings, API keys and such.
+Can be pulled into app settings with key valut reference

+### Disable FTP
+By default, each function app has an FTP endpoint enabled.
+The FTP endpoint is accessed using deployment credentials.
+FTP isn't recommended for deploying your function code.
+FTP deployments are manual, and they require you to synchronize triggers.

+### Secure the scm endpoint
+Every function app has a corresponding scm service endpoint that used by the Advanced Tools (Kudu) service for deployments and other App Service site extensions.
+The scm endpoint for a function app is always a URL in the form https://<FUNCTION_APP_NAME.scm.azurewebsites.net>.
+When you use network isolation to secure your functions, you must also account for this endpoint.